-Prereq: Concurrent with Honors Precalculus or AP Calculus AB; Successful completion of GeoPhysics or Physics, Chemistry, and Biology (may be taken concurrently with recommendation.
-Level: 11, 12 Credit: 1.0 Course Fee: \$10
+Prereq: Concurrent with Honors Precalculus or AP Calculus AB; Successful (A or B) completion of GeoPhysics or Physics, Chemistry, and Biology (may be taken concurrently with Biology); Teacher recommendation.
+Level: 11, 12 Credit: 1.0 This course follows the College Board's Advanced Placement curriculum and parallels the first semester of AP Physics C, which is an in depth investigation into mechanics.

-Biology); Teacher

-This course follows the College Board's Advanced Placement curriculum and parallels the first semester of AP Physics C, which is an in depth investigation into mechanics.
 This course is rigorous.
 Students are expected to take the Mechanics AP exam.